Pippadi/combadge/hardware/README.md

 With a speaker must come an amplifier.
 I chose the [NAU8315](https://www.nuvoton.com/export/resource-files/DS_NAU8315_DataSheet_EN_Rev1.7.pdf) because it's a class D amplifier that takes I2S input, and can drive a speaker with pretty much no external circuitry.

+As an exercise, I designed the PCB footprint for the NAU8315.

 I'm still on the lookout for an actual speaker.

 ## Power Management